Accelize/drm/doc/drm_library_as_service.rst

   the FPGA slot corresponding to `Slot_Number`.
 * `ACCELIZE_DRM_DRIVER_<Slot_Number>`: FPGA driver name to use for the FPGA slot corresponding to `Slot_Number`.
-  Possible values: `aws_f1` for AWS F1 instances.
+  Possible values: `aws_f1` for AWS F1 instances, `xilinx_xrt` for Xilinx XRT.
 * `ACCELIZE_DRM_IMAGE_<Slot_Number>`: FPGA image to program in the FPGA slot corresponding to `Slot_Number`.
 If not specified, nothing is programmed.
-  Possible Values: AGFI or AFI image ID for AWS F1 instances.
+  Possible Values: AGFI or AFI image ID for AWS F1 instances, path or URL to a *.xclbin* file for Xilinx XRT.
 * `ACCELIZE_DRM_DISABLED_<Slot_Number>`: If specified, do not license the specified FPGA slot.
 This can be used to use the Service to only program the FPGA in the case the licensing is managed with the DRM library directly in the